Code-Institute-Submissions/Flask-Revuu-It/readme.md

        -  ("MONGO_DBNAME" ,"revuu_data")
        -  ("MAIL_USERNAME" , <USER_EMAIL>)
        -  ("MAIL_PASSWORD" , <USER_PASSWORD>)

    4. Mail Config Settings
-       If you use Gmail as an smtp server you can login with your own username and password.
+       - If you use Gmail as an smtp server you can login with your own username and password.
 Note third party app access must be granted
-       # smtp Flaskmail config - Can be found in app.py
+       ### SMTP Flaskmail config - Can be found in app.py